graceyin06/STAT538A-Final-Project/README.md

 # STAT538A-Final-Project

-This project aims to build genegralized linear regression models to predict the
+This project aims to build genegralized linear regression models to predict the human suicide numbers.